-Any student who has difficulty affording groceries or accessing sufficient food to eat every day, or who lacks a safe and stable place to live, and believes this may affect their performance in the course, is urged to contact the Roadrunner Resource Center for support (resources@linnbenton.edu, or visit on the web www.linnbenton.edu/RRC under Student Support for Current Students).
+Any student who has difficulty affording groceries or accessing sufficient food to eat every day, or who lacks a safe and stable place to live, and believes this may affect their performance in the course, is urged to contact the Roadrunner Resource Center for support (resources@linnbenton.edu, or see www.linnbenton.edu/RRC under Student Support for Current Students).
 That office can help students get connected to resources to help.
-Furthermore, please notify the instructor if you are comfortable in doing so.
+Notify the instructor if you are comfortable in doing so.
 This will enable them to provide any resources that they may possess.